Classical information transmission capacity of quantum black holes

-Here, we address the information paradox, or more precisely, the impossibility of signaling in the presence of a black hole event horizon, by showing that the information transmission capacity of the black hole channel is non-zero, and that therefore classical signal states can be decoded with arbitrary accuracy by an observer suspended at future infinity outside the black hole horizon.
-We derive the black hole channel capacity within standard curved-space quantum field theory, that is in the semiclassical approximation where the back-reaction of the quantum dynamics on the metric field is ignored.
+We derive the black hole channel capacity (for classical information transmission) within standard curved-space quantum field theory, that is, in the semiclassical approximation where the back-reaction of the quantum dynamics on the metric field is ignored.
 Signaling is made possible by the {\em stimulated emission} of radiation that must accompany absorption.
 The well known {\em spontaneous emission} (Hawking radiation) turns out to provide the noise of the black hole channel, noise from which no information can be extracted.
-In the following, we first calculate the joint quantum state of black hole and radiation when early-time particles accrete during the formation of the black hole, and use standard quantum channel theory (see, e.g.,~\cite{Preskill1998}) to calculate the capacity of that channel.
+In the following, we first calculate the joint quantum state of black hole and radiation when early-time particles accrete during the formation of the black hole, and use standard quantum channel theory (see, e.g.,~\cite{Preskill1998,Wilde2013}) to calculate the capacity of that channel.
 This capacity will turn out to be exactly equivalent to the capacity of the recently considered ``Unruh" channel~\cite{Bradler2011} that considers communication between inertial signalers and accelerated observers.
 We then obtain the final state of late-time accreting particles (those sent into a black hole for the purpose of signaling), and calculate the capacity of this channel.
 Using a formalism developed by Sorkin~\cite{Sorkin1987}, we can write down an $S$-matrix that allows for the interaction of particles with the black hole with arbitrary absorption probability, and reproduces the known grey-body factors.
 The capacity we derive for black holes with arbitrary reflectivity will turn out to be positive for all black holes with positive mass.
 In the limit of perfectly absorbing black holes (no reflection) the late-time capacity turns out to be formally identical to the early-time capacity, except for a renormalization of the parameter that describes the level of noise in the channel.